Clarabrgnz/BioOpti/README.md

 ## 🛠️ Development Setup

-If you're developing BioOpti or contributing to it:

-### Install in Editable Mode with Extra Dependencies
+If you're developing BioOpti or contributing to it, install in Editable Mode with Extra Dependencies

 ```bash
 pip install -e ".[test,doc]"